gom9000/diode-tester/README.md

 ### Calibration Procedure
-Proper calibration is essential to ensure that the displayed value accurately reflects the voltage drop across the device under test, eliminating offsets introduced by component tolerances and semiconductor junctions.
+Two-step process is required to align the internal measurement electronics and to set the operational test currents.
+This ensures that the displayed values accurately reflect the load characteristics without interference from component tolerances.

-#### Zero-Adjustment (Offset):
+#### Measurement circuit setting:
-This step balances the TL081 operational amplifier's resistive bridge, ensuring that the quiescent voltage at the base of Q3 is not interpreted as a measurement signal.
+This step balances the TL081 differential bridge to eliminate any residual voltage offset from the op-amp or the driver stage.
-- Power the circuit without inserting any component into the TEST termnals.
+1. Power the circuit without inserting any component into the TEST termnals.
-- Short-circuit the TEST terminals using a jumper.
+2. Short-circuit the TEST terminals using a jumper.
-- Rotate the trimmer R4b until the Volt Meter reads exactly 0.00V.
+3. Rotate the trimmer R4b until the Volt Meter reads exactly 0.00V.

-#### Current Ranges Calibration:
+#### Current ranges setting:
-Each position of the rotary switch SW1 must be calibrated to ensure the precise test current is delivered.
+This step calibrates each position of the rotary switch (SW1) to deliver the exact programmed test current through the load.
-- Connect a multimeter set to DC Current (mA) mode across the TEST terminals.
+1. Connect a multimeter set to DC Current (mA) mode across the TEST terminals.
-- For each switch position, adjust the corresponding trimmer (R3a through R3f) until the multimeter displays the target current (1mA, 2mA, 5mA, 10mA, 20mA, or 30mA).
+2. For each switch position, adjust the corresponding trimmer (R3a through R3f) until the multimeter displays the target current (1mA, 2mA, 5mA, 10mA, 20mA, or 30mA).

 ### PCB Layout